 A lot has changed on the manufactured spending front in the past year.
 Target stopped accepting gift cards and credit cards for Redbird loads, shopping portals stopped offering cash back on American Express gift card denominations over $200 and Serve stopped accepting Visa, MasterCard, and Discover credit cards for online loads.
-However, there were some good news: Rite Aid became a source for Amex Serve loads and many other churning options are still available.
+However, there was some good news: Rite Aid became a source for Amex Serve loads and many other churning options are still available.

 Simon Mall locations sell $500 Visa gift cards fairly cheaply at $3.95 each.
-I haven’t bought one of these in well over a year because of all the paperwork they made me fill out, but I know people who’ve established relationships with Simon Mall reps and regularly purchase large quantities without problems.
+I haven’t bought one of these in well over a year because of all the paperwork they made me fill out.
+But I know people who’ve established relationships with Simon Mall reps and regularly purchase large quantities without problems.

 The most lucrative option is buying $500 Visa gift cards at OfficeMax or Office Depot with a credit card like the Chase Ink Plus, which earns 5 points per $1 at office supply stores.
 So far, this has been a hit-or-miss situation, with some people reporting success and others encountering hard-coded registers or uncooperative cashiers.
 The great thing about these Metabank Visa gift cards at OfficeMax is that even though the card packaging advertises a fee of $5.95, they ring up at $3.95.
 This could change, but either way, this is the cheapest way to earn miles through gift card purchases.